vijaymca2010/simple-custom-dropdown/README.md

 npm run dev
 ```

-3) Automated E2E tests (Playwright)
+3) Automated E2E tests

-- Use Playwright to script user flows and assertions (click, keyboard, snapshot).
+- Use E2E tests to script user flows and assertions (click, keyboard, snapshot).
 Example flow:
 	- Run `npm run build` and serve demo.
-	- Use Playwright to open the page, click the dropdown, select items, assert emitted values.
+	- Use an E2E test runner to open the page, click the dropdown, select items, assert emitted values.

 4) Component catalog / visual tests (Storybook)

 - Use Storybook to create stories for variants (single-level, nested, keyboard).
-Add Chromatic or Playwright for visual regression.
+Add Chromatic or an E2E/visual tool for visual regression.

 5) Accessibility checks

 - Use axe (axe-core or browser extension) to run automated accessibility checks on the demo pages.

 Which option should I add next?
-I can scaffold Playwright tests or Storybook stories and CI if you want automated UI checks.
+I can scaffold E2E tests or Storybook stories and CI if you want automated UI checks.

 Quick copy-paste snippet for other projects
 ------------------------------------------